Fermilab Discovery Science Student Resources

 What is dark matter?
 What happened to antimatter?
 What are the neutrinos telling us??

-While scientific breakthroughs may seem to occur suddenly, Eureka!, in fact years of research are behind discoveries such as the top quark mass, the construction of the Tevatron or the availability of the World Wide Web.
+While scientific breakthroughs may seem to occur in eureka moments, in fact, years of research are behind the discovery of the top quark mass, the construction of the Fermilab accelerator complex, or the development of superconducting magnets.

 The resources in this project map provide background information for the next discoveries.
 Follow along as physicists unravel mysteries of particle physics.

 The Standard Model is the current framework for our understanding of matter.

 The Standard Model explains much but leaves many unanswered questions.

 Physicists build new accelerators, detectors, telescopes and other